 Am I Aromantic, Or Just Burned Out On Romance?
 How To Tell The Difference

-Valentine’s Day is fast approaching, and the whole world is practically walking around like human heart-eyes emojis.
-Except for, seemingly, you — and that’s enough to make you wonder, Am I aromantic?
+If lovey-dovey stuff like Valentine’s Day or other declarations of love don’t turn you into a human heart-eyes emoji, it may make you wonder, Am I aromantic?
 The romantic and sexuality spectrums are wide-ranging, and aromanticism is only one small piece of it.
 It’s not necessarily simple to understand aromanticism, though it seems like it could be.
 Simply put, aromantics don’t experience romantic love.
 Even so, it can be tricky to pinpoint whether or not you’re aromantic.
 Not wanting to date people or being an independent person can make you think you’re perhaps aromantic (and this could be accurate!), but those aren’t the only markers of being aromantic.

 If you’ve been burned in past relationships and have little to no desire to jump into another, it could cause you to examine your romantic orientation.
 Maybe you’re a single mom questioning if you ever need a romantic partner.
 You might even be in a relationship but are starting to realize that you don’t feel the same way about romance as other people do (including the person in the relationship with you).